 Translate your own video titles & descriptions

 You can add translated video titles and descriptions to your videos so your fans can find your videos in their own language.
-This makes your videos more accessible to viewers outside of your home country and helps you build a global audience.
+Translating your videos makes them more accessible to viewers outside of your home country/region and helps you build a global audience.

 Use the tools below to have your video's title and description show in the right language to the right users.
 If you use YouTube's Content Manager to manage claimed content, you can upload a CSV file to localize video titles and descriptions.